robertjanes/svg-font-to-js/readme.md

 # svg-font-to-json

-Parses an SVG font into JSON.
+Parses an SVG font to JSON.